Spider-From-Mars/PapaPan/README.md

 ---

 🧭 Modulation Modes
-* **Hertz Retrig**.

-Pans the signal at a fixed frequency (Hz).
+* **Hertz Retrig.**: Pans the signal at a fixed frequency (Hz).
 The phase resets every time playback starts.

-* **Beat Retrig.**

-Panning speed follows the project tempo (BPM) and a chosen musical duration.
+* **Beat Retrig.**: Panning speed follows the project tempo (BPM) and a chosen musical duration.
 The phase resets on playback start.

-* **Hertz Synced**

-Like Hertz Retrig., but the phase doesn’t reset — it continues smoothly from the current time, keeping motion continuous.
+* **Hertz Synced**: Like Hertz Retrig., but the phase doesn’t reset — it continues smoothly from the current time, keeping motion continuous.

-* **Beat Synced**

-Tempo-synchronized panning where phase is recalculated based on the DAW playhead position.
+* **Beat Synced**: Tempo-synchronized panning where phase is recalculated based on the DAW playhead position.
 When the play cursor is moved, the panning stays in sync with the beat.

-* **Pitch → Rate**

-The panning rate depends on the detected pitch (F0) of the input signal — higher notes move faster across the stereo field.
+* **Pitch → Rate**: The panning rate depends on the detected pitch (F0) of the input signal — higher notes move faster across the stereo field.

 ---